At a glance

 Why it matters

-A null result in low-risk adults does not automatically negate potential effects in other groups; it does set expectations for primary prevention claims.
+Population risk level matters.
+A null result in low-risk adults does not automatically erase biological relevance in other settings, but it does set a realistic ceiling for broad primary-prevention claims.

 Mechanism